Doug Sapetti wrote:

 If anyone can help with this song, please comment below.

 This article was posted on Tuesday, May 15th, 2007 at 6:30 pm and is filed under Children's Songs, Countries & Cultures, Italian, Italian Children's Songs, Italian Nursery Rhymes, Italy, Languages, Nursery Rhymes, Questions, Readers Questions.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 3 Responses to “Can Anyone Help with an Italian Song With the Line “”Trita, bedita…”””